-Bob Gann, Deputy Director
+Bob Gann, Acting Director

 Bob is a Colorado native who received his PhD in Electrical Engineering—with an emphasis on semiconductor materials, physics, and spectroscopy—from Colorado State University in 1986.
 After joining Hewlett Packard, Bob shifted his emphasis to digital image capture and processing and worked in that field as a research scientist and in product development for nearly 30 years.
 In recent years, Bob worked in the intellectual property field assisting companies with the development, marketing, and defense of patents.
 In addition, Bob is both an inventor, with 17 imaging-related U.S. patents to his name, and a published author.

 Bob’s firefighting career started in 1986 when he joined the Rist Canyon Volunteer Fire Department (RCVFD).
 Bob became Chief of RCVFD in 1992 and continued in that position (with one short break) until he retired from RCVFD in October 2015 to join the Center of Excellence.
 During his career as Chief, Bob was involved in a number of large fires, most notably the High Park Fire in 2012.
 RCVFD is featured, post–High Park, in the National Fire Protection Association (NFPA) video, “Before the Smoke.”
 In 2013, Bob was awarded the NFPA Wildland Safety Exemplary Service Award.